The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: The intersection problem I: Creating auxiliary graphs

 When $d=1$, $s$ must be zero and $\vp_e([0,1])\cap\vp_{e'}([0,1])$ is just the common endpoint of these two intervals.
 So to determine whether $\vp_e(K_{i'})\cap\vp_{e'}(K_{j'})\neq\varnothing$, it suffices to figure out whether endpoints of $[0,1]$ are elements of $K_{i'}$ and $K_{j'}$.
-This task has already been achieved by Corollary~\ref{cor:01}.
-So we know exactly which dashed edges are terminated and hence how to draw the intersecting graph for attractors in $\R$.
-Combining this with Theorem~\ref{thm:main1}, we solve the intersecting problem of Cantor type attractors in $\R$.
+This task has already been done by Corollary~\ref{cor:01}.
+So we know exactly which dashed edges are terminated and thus how to draw the intersection graph for attractors in $\R$.
+Combining this with Theorem~\ref{thm:main1}, we solve the intersection problem of Cantor-type attractors in $\R$.